CVE-2025-48798

 Technical details

 The vulnerability has been identified as a use-after-free vulnerability (CWE-416) in the XCF parser component of GIMP.
-The issue occurs during the parsing of XCF format files, which is GIMP's native image format.
-With a CVSS v3 Base Score of 7.3, the vulnerability requires local access with low attack complexity (Red Hat Security API).
+Specifically, there are two use-after-free bugs and one double free bug in the parser.
+The vulnerability has been assigned a CVSS v3.1 Base Score of 7.3, indicating high severity, with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:R/S:U/C:H/I:H/A:H. The vulnerability requires local access with low attack complexity and user interaction (NVD, Red Hat Security).

 Impact

-The use-after-free vulnerability in the XCF parser could potentially lead to arbitrary code execution or system crashes when processing maliciously crafted XCF files.
-This poses a significant risk to systems where GIMP is installed and used to process untrusted XCF files (Red Hat Security API).
+When exploited, this vulnerability can lead to serious memory errors, potentially resulting in system crashes and arbitrary code execution.
+The impact is particularly significant when processing maliciously crafted XCF files, posing a substantial risk to systems where GIMP is installed and used to process untrusted XCF files (Wiz Security).

 Mitigation and workarounds